 On May 28, 2013 the Company announced that it had finalized the 2013 exploration plan for the Maniitsoq project.
-The plan called for a minimum of 3,000 meters of diamond drilling to follow-up on 2012 discoveries and to test new geological, geophysical and geochemical targets identified from a review of exploration datasets.
-Surface pulse time domain electromagnetic (PEM) surveys and 550 line-km of helicopter time domain, electromagnetic and magnetic surveying was also planned.
+The plan inculded a minimum of 3,000 meters of diamond drilling, surface pulse time domain electromagnetic (PEM) surveys and 550 line-km of helicopter time domain, electromagnetic and magnetic surveying.